frederic-perez/AmE-dictionary/data/dictionary.md

 __kindergartner__ _n_ :pencil2::two: A child who attends a preschool or kindergarten.
 __kindle__ _v_ _To kindle a fire._
 __kindling__ :two::hammer:
-__kindred spirit__ _idiom_ :nine::m: (kindred spirits) An individual with the same beliefs, attitudes or feelings as oneself. _Dean and I are kindred spirits when it comes to spending money-we're both tight._ _Syn_ kindred soul _A kindred spirit._ :es: almas gemelas
+__kindred spirit__ _idiom_ :nine::m: (kindred spirits) An individual with the same beliefs, attitudes or feelings as oneself. _Dean and I are kindred spirits when it comes to spending money-we’re both tight._ _Syn_ kindred soul _A kindred spirit._ :es: almas gemelas
 __kindred<sup>1</sup>__ _n_ :three::hammer:
 __kindred<sup>2</sup>__ _adj_ :three: __1__ Of the same ancestry or family: _kindred clans._ __2__ Having a similar or related origin, nature, or character: _kindred emotions._
 __kine__ _n_